user95f85f/debian-fresh2/README.txt

-TESTING TO SEE IF YOU'RE IN A TERMINAL
+TESTING TO SEE IF YOU'RE IN A TERMINAL RESEARCH

   if test -t 1; then
     echo we are in a TTY/terminal
   fi
+  if ! tty -s; then #external command
+    echo we are receiving STDIN through this function-call fi

+CREATING A TEMPORARY FILE

+  tmpfilename=$( mktemp -t whateverXXX )  #e.g. /tmp/whatever0S8; empty file.
+  #-t is for "TEMPLATE" filename.
+It is a deprecated feature xD

 USING NETCAT

   #on Debian/Listener:
-  nc -l -p 1234 > $(mktemp -p .)
+  nc -l -p 1234 > $(mktemp --tmpdir=.)  #ie. ./tmp.05guYTU4jR; empty file.
+    #if --tmpdir is set with no directory exported $TMPDIR is used, else /tmp/
+    #however, without a TEMPLATE set (as per default, and expressed here-in with this command),
+    #--tmpdir is default IMPLIED.
+Therefore in this case if '.' was not specified as the
+    #temporary-target-directory (via i.e. --tmpdir=.) then $TMPDIR (unlikely) then
+    #/tmp/ would be used.
   #on Pop/   Sender:
   nc -w 3 10.42.0.52 1234 < /etc/apt/sources.list
   #Android was @ 10.42.0.177